gudrunhe/gosam/Readme.md

 # Prerequisites
 * Installing GoSam and it's dependencies as well as building the generated Fortran code requires the [Meson](https://mesonbuild.com/Getting-meson.html) build system.
-* Running GoSam requires at least Python version 3.7, to run the Python code in parallel additionally the `multiprocess` package is required (available from [PyPI](https://pypi.org/project/multiprocess/)).
+* Running GoSam requires at least Python version 3.9 (older versions of Python may work but are unsupported), to run the Python code in parallel additionally the `multiprocess` package is required (available from [PyPI](https://pypi.org/project/multiprocess/)).
 * To compile the dependencies and the generated code, a sufficiently modern Fortran compiler is required.
 * Building GoSam with support for quadruple precision requires QuadNinja, which in turn requires `libquadmath`.

 # Installation

-GoSam is available from the public [GitHub repository](https://github.com/gudrunhe/gosam) and can be downloaded by running
+GoSam is available from the public [GitHub repository](https://github.com/gudrunhe/gosam) or as a release tarball.

+The git repository can be downloaded by running
 ```console
 git clone
 ```
+The tarball is available [here](https://github.com/gudrunhe/gosam/releases).

-Then, in the cloned repository, running
+Then, in the cloned repository or the unpacked tarball, running
 ```console
 meson setup build --prefix <prefix> [-Doption=value]
 meson install -C build